K-stability of Fano varieties: Moduli spaces of K-stable Fano varieties

-Smooth case

-In the case of smooth Fano manifolds, one may use techniques arising out of the Yau–Tian–Donaldson conjecture to construct the moduli space analytically.
-In particular work of Odaka and Donaldson building upon the ideas of Gromov compactness of Kähler–Einstein Fanos used in the proof of the YTD conjecture implies the existence of moduli spaces of smooth Fano Kähler–Einstein manifolds with discrete automorphism groups.
-These moduli spaces are Hausdorff and have at worst quotient singularities.
-By the YTD conjecture these are alternatively moduli spaces of smooth K-polystable Fano varieties with discrete automorphism groups.
-However, a Gromov–Hausdorff limit of smooth Fano Kähler–Einstein manifolds may lead to a singular -Fano variety, so the moduli spaces described by Odaka and Donaldson is not compact, a criterion that is often desirable in the formation of moduli spaces.
-One method of compactifying the moduli space of smooth K-polystable Fanos is to pass to a moduli space of singular K-polystable Fanos, and use algebraic geometry to prove its projectivity.
-The Yau–Tian–Donaldson conjecture for singular Fano varieties would give this compactification an alternative point of view as consisting of singular Fano varieties with weak Kähler–Einstein metrics.

-General case
+The K-moduli space was first constructed as a compactification of the moduli of K-polystable Fano manifolds by Li–Wang–Xu and Odaka.
+This construction crucially depends on earlier work by Donaldson-Sun, and therefore relies on techniques from differential geometry.
+The Zariski openness of K-polystable Fano manifolds was proved earlier by Odaka and Donaldson.
+An interesting question that subsequently arose was whether one could provide a purely algebraic construction of K-moduli space, one that would also accommodate more general singularities.

 The standard algebraic technique to construct moduli spaces utilizes geometric invariant theory.
 Typically to apply Mumford's geometric invariant theory to construct moduli, one must embed a family of varieties inside a fixed finite-dimensional projective space.
 Such a family then defines a locus of points in the corresponding Hilbert scheme of the projective space, which is a projective scheme on which the group of projective automorphisms act.
 GIT stability with respect to this linearisation is called Hilbert stability.
 If this locus forms an open set, then GIT may be used to construct a quotient which parametrises these objects.
 In good circumstances this quotient may be proper and projective.